Hello Dr Ryan, and first, thanks for this website.

 Where to start?

-There are lots of free resources on the internet, do a Google and see what you like.
+There are many free resources on the internet; do a Google search and see what you like.
 If you have an iPhone or Android, go for Headspace,

-If you want to do some reading around it, I would read Mindfulness; finding peace in a frantic world as a great place to start.
+If you want to do some reading around it, I will read Mindfulness; finding peace in a frantic world as a great place to start.

-Or you can have a look at my own course, and the video below shows a quick idea of the format
+Or you can look at my course, and the video below shows a quick idea of the format.

 How to start?

 Slowly and gently.
 There is no right and wrong way, it is not a race, and you cannot get it wrong!
-Be kind to yourself ( and no, I am not going 1970’s hippy on you and about to balance your chakra’s) but compassion and kindness goes a long way when you are trying to do something new.
+Be kind to yourself ( and no, I am not going 1970s hippy on you and about to balance your chakra), but compassion and kindness go a long way when you are trying to do something new.
 Kindness and compassion are also part of mindfulness.

-I really do hope you start mindfulness, as I said, it won’t hurt and there is every possibility that it will help.
+I do hope you start mindfulness; as I said, it won’t hurt, and there is every possibility that it will help.